What You’ll Learn

 Sales Taxes

 Sales taxes are imposed on retail sales of goods and services.
 Ideally, sales taxes are imposed on all final retail sales of goods and services, but not on intermediate business-to-business transactions in the production chain, as in the case of gross receipts taxes.
-Sales taxes are less distortive than capital and income taxes because they do not affect decisions to work or invest, and when appropriately structured, they do not lead to tax pyramiding or changes in consumption.
+By applying to consumption, sales taxes don’t affect investment or saving, but can still reduce returns to work, discouraging labor supply.
+Sales taxes are less distortive than capital and income taxes and, when appropriately structured, do not lead to tax pyramidingTax pyramiding occurs when the same final good or service is taxed multiple times along the production process.
+This yields vastly different effective tax rates depending on the length of the supply chain and disproportionately harms low-margin firms.
+Gross receipts taxes are a prime example of tax pyramiding in action. or changes in consumption.

 Wealth Taxes

 Wealth taxes are imposed annually on an individual’s net wealth.
 Net wealth is calculated by taking the market value of their total owned assets—the price those assets would get if sold—and subtracting their liabilities—everything that person owes, including loans, mortgages, and other debts.
-Wealth taxes place a high tax burden on the normal return to capital (the amount required for an investor to break-even on an investment) and a lighter burden on the supernormal returns to capital (amounts above and beyond the normal return); this is the opposite of ideal tax policy.
+Wealth taxes place a high tax burden on the normal return to capital (the amount required for an investor to break even on an investment) and a lighter burden on the supernormal returns to capital (amounts above and beyond the normal return); this is the opposite of ideal tax policy.
 By placing a higher burden on the normal return to capital, wealth taxes distort investment decisions and can alter entrepreneurship, venture capital funding, and even where talent is located (in Silicon Valley vs. Hong Kong, for example).

 Estate Taxes

-Estate taxes are levied on the value of property that is transferred to heirs upon the death of the original owner and can be thought of as a one-time wealth taxA wealth tax is imposed on an individual’s net wealth, or the market value of their total owned assets minus liabilities.
-A wealth tax can be narrowly or widely defined, and depending on the definition of wealth, the base for a wealth tax can vary. .
-These taxes lead to unproductive tax planning, increase the tax burden on investment by encouraging people to consume their income rather than invest it, and may have negative effects on entrepreneurship.
+Estate taxes are levied on the value of property that is transferred to heirs upon the death of the original owner and can be thought of as a one-time wealth tax.
+These taxes lead to unproductive tax planning, increase the tax burden on saving by encouraging people to consume their income rather than save it, and may have negative effects on entrepreneurship.

 Property Taxes